This post contains a selection of quick tips I’ve learnt while working across the SFMC platform.

 - In JB Email Activities, the “success” status means a contact passed through the activity successfully.
-Meaning they are ready to be sent the email, but system processes in SFMC could block the send.
+The contact is ready to be sent the email, but system processes in SFMC could still block the send.

 - How to UAT test a journey triggered by an automation

-- Add a decision split path where Email contains company domain, remained exit the journey
+- Add a decision split path where Email Address contains company domain, remainder exit the journey